projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

       git checkout <known-good-tag/release>

    .. note::
-      We clone the git repository below but it is also possible to download the tarball for any specific tag or release from the `Project ACRN Github release page <https://github.com/projectacrn/acrn-hypervisor/releases>`_
+      We clone the git repository above but it is also possible to download the tarball for any specific tag or release from the `Project ACRN Github release page <https://github.com/projectacrn/acrn-hypervisor/releases>`_